Cook-Douglass Campus, Rutgers-New Brunswick.

 The CSST Summer Research Institute supports promising doctoral students and emerging scholars in sociotechnical systems research at the post-doctoral and early professoriate levels (within first 3 years).
 The institute has been an activity of the Consortium for the Science of Sociotechnical Systems Research (CSST) since 2008.
 Topics and problem domains of focus in socio-technical systems research include (but are not limited to) personal health and well-being; open innovation, eScience, and citizen science; co-production, open source, and new forms of work; cultural heritage and information access; energy management and climate change; civic hacking, engagement and government; disaster response; cybersecurity, surveillance and privacy; education and learning.

 In addition to these long-standing areas of focus for the Institute, this year we are also highlighting and inviting submissions from those whose research resides in the area of critical informatics.
 By this, we mean work that considers and/or applies the role of cultural factors in the study of socio-technical systems research and design.
-This includes (but are not limited to) those whose research addresses questions of inequality, inclusion, corporate infrastructure policy and responsibility, and political and activist engagement, participation, action and design from socio-technical and critical informatics perspectives.
+This includes (but is not limited to) those whose research addresses questions of inequality, inclusion, corporate infrastructure policy and responsibility, and political and activist engagement, participation, action and design from socio-technical and critical informatics perspectives.

 For 2019, we are delighted to have commitments from the following scholars who will serve as mentors.
 We anticipate that seven other scholars will join in the mentoring role: